Getting Started: Students

 Why Study Abroad?

 Spending a part of your university experience abroad will expand your understanding of the world and help you develop global skills – adaptability, intercultural communication, learning on the fly, etc. – that are in high demand by employers and graduate programs.
 For many students, studying abroad is a transformational experience.
-Read about Muhammed's experience applying and studying abroad or watch the rest of Heather's short video series on our YouTube channel.

 - Do you want to study a specific subject while abroad?